-It can be produced by the body, but in limited quantities which are not enough to meet the daily requirements.
-The daily intake of arginine in doses of 4-5 grams is considered adequate to prevent a deficiency in the body and the development of diseases.
+It can be produced by the body, but in limited amounts which are not enough to meet the daily requirements of the organism.
+A daily intake of arginine in doses of 4-5 grams is considered adequate to prevent a deficiency in the body and the development of diseases.

-With regard to pre-existing conditions such as circulatory disorders or atherosclerosis diseases, these amounts are insufficient.
-In addition, the body loses the ability to absorb adequate amounts of arginine at just the age when diseases begin to increase.
+These amounts are not enough to treat pre-existing diseases such as circulatory disorders or atherosclerosis.
+In addition, the body loses the ability to absorb the adequate amounts of arginine at just the age when diseases begin to increase.

-In these cases, the experts recommend using a dietary supplement of at least six grams of arginine to meet the daily recommended intake of this amino acid.
+In these cases, the experts advice using a dietary supplement of at least six grams of arginine to meet the daily recommended amount of this amino acid.

 Who can benefit from Arginine?